Pulisic goal advances US in World Cup with 1-0 win over Iran – KION546

 AP Sports Writer

-DOHA, Qatar (AP) — Christian Pulisic gave his body for his country, scoring the goal that advanced the United States in the World Cup while crashing into the goalkeeper.
+DOHA, Qatar (AP) — Christian Pulisic kicked the ball, scored the goal and then crashed into the goalkeeper, a collision that sent the American star to the hospital and the United States into the second round of the World Cup.

-Pulisic’s 38th-minute goal lifted the U.S. over Iran 1-0 on Tuesday in a politically charged rematch of their famous meeting a quarter-century ago.
-The American star was replaced at the start of the second half and taken to a hospital with dizziness and to receive an abdominal scan.
+More than an hour later, he contacted his teammates by FaceTime to join the celebration.

-“He was taken to the hospital, I think as a precaution,” said U.S. coach Gregg Berhalter.
-“He was feeling some dizziness.
-It was an abdominal wound, but below his abdomen.”
+Pulisic’s 38th-minute goal held up, and the United States beat Iran 1-0 on Tuesday in their politically charged rematch to advance to the World Cup’s knockout stage.

 The Americans finished second in Group B with five points, two behind England, and will play the Netherlands on Saturday with the chance to reach the quarterfinals for the first time since 2002.